-- Quality First inclusive Practice (Wave 1) is defined in our setting and we expect all staff to deliver this. - Should additional support be required, this is undertaken after consultation with the relevant staff, the learner and their family. - All interventions are monitored for impact and outcomes are defined at the start of any intervention. - The SENCO oversees all additional support and regularly shares updates with the Headteacher and the SEN Governor. - Staff review summative assessment data on a termly basis.
-This data allows staff to select the most appropriate support for individuals and groups.

-Data may also suggest more targeted evidenced based interventions are needed.
+- High quality teaching and ordinarily available provision is clearly defined in our setting and we expect all staff to deliver this.
+Should additional support be required, this is undertaken after consultation with the relevant staff, the learner and their families.
+All interventions are monitored for impact and outcomes are defined at the start of any intervention. - Should additional support be required, this is undertaken after consultation with the relevant staff, the learner and their family. - All interventions are monitored for impact and outcomes are defined at the start of any intervention. - The SENCO oversees all additional support and regularly shares updates with the Headteacher and the SEN Governor. - Data may also suggest more targeted evidenced based interventions are needed.
 Targets are set and reviewed termly.